Don't discard your corporate career - #Upcycle it!

 One that enabled you to combine parenthood with a challenging corporate role while still living a balanced life?

 One that empowered you to Lean In on your terms?

 There is!
 My new book is now available for purchase.

-In it I will show you how to:
+The book will show you how to:

 - Craft the senior flexible job you want - so you keep your feet on the corporate career ladder.

 - Upgrade your skills and pioneer a better - more balanced - way of working.

 - Overcome your own limiting beliefs and those of others with the power of positive psychology.